 How Do I Remove Hard Water Spots?

-If you’re looking for household remedies, there’s a few tried and true solutions you can use to break down irritating water spots.
+If you’re looking for household remedies or window cleaning in Scottsdale, there’s a few tried and true solutions you can use to break down irritating water spots.
 The first is by using an equal parts solution of water and vinegar.
 You can utilize this solution in a variety of ways, including a spray bottle or by towel and hand.

 Others have also found success by adding some of the solution to a bit of baking soda which causes a paste-like substance to form.
 You can then apply the substance to the hard water spot and let it sit momentarily.
 After the solution has had a chance to break down the mineral deposits, you can wipe over the area again with a wet cloth to fully clean and dry the window.